Using Fluoride Toothpaste

-To get the most out of your toothpaste, you'll want to use it as directed by your dentist.
+To get the most out of your toothpaste, you'll want to use it as directed by a dental professional.
 Typically, brushing your teeth at least twice a day is a staple of your routine.
 The amount you can use, however, depends on the age of the person brushing.
-Usually no more than a pea-sized amount of toothpaste is recommended for kids between the ages of three and six, whereas an even tinier amount the size of a grain of rice is recommended for kids under three.
+No more than a pea-sized amount of toothpaste is typically recommended for kids between the ages of three and six, whereas a dab the size of a grain of rice will work for kids under three.

 For added protection, particularly if your dentist or dental hygenist recommends it, you and any children over six years old can also swish with a mouthwash that contains fluoride after brushing.